AscendingPassage.com HOME PAGE.

 Ridiculously small and almost negligible by the side of the great

-monoliths they dig and dig.
+monoliths, they dig and dig.
 Patiently they clear the ruins, and the

-children in the form of a chain.
+earth goes away in little parcels in rows of baskets carried in the form of a chain.
 The periodical deposits of the Nile,

 and the sand carried by the wind of the desert, had raised the soil by